datagrok-ai/public/help/datagrok/navigation/panels/panels.md

 import TabItem from '@theme/TabItem';
 ```

-Panels serve as supplementary windows alongside your main _view_ and include:
+Panels are supplementary windows alongside your main _view_ such as:

 * [Context Panel](#context-panel)
 * [Context Help](#context-help)